 Fujitsu Recognized as a Leader in Gartner Magic Quadrant for Managed Workplace Services, Europe

-- Report assesses vendors’ completeness of vision and ability to execute
+- In naming Fujitsu as a Leader, Gartner evaluated Fujitsu for completeness of vision and ability to execute

-The 2018 Gartner Magic Quadrant for Managed Workplace Services
+In creating its latest Magic Quadrant for Managed Workplace Services, Europe1

 Fujitsu provides an extensive portfolio of Digital Workplace Services

-, and currently manages more than six million workplaces worldwide.
-Offerings include Workplace Anywhere (Cloud, Virtual, Managed workplace services) Social Command Centre (next generation Service Desk) and Intelligent Engineering (proactive technical support services).
+, and currently manages more than eight million end user devices worldwide.
+Offerings include Workplace Anywhere (Cloud, Virtual, Managed Workplace Services), Social Command Centre (next generation Service Desk) and Intelligent Engineering (proactive technical support services underpinned by analytics).
 To help businesses reap the benefits of digital transformation and manage security concerns as well as changing user needs, Fujitsu takes a co-creation approach, working in tandem with customers.
 Its solutions strike the balance between customers’ existing robust IT infrastructure and fast digital IT, aiming to connect people, data and applications and transform working environments.

-The comprehensive Fujitsu services portfolio is combined with a focus on creating meaningful business outcomes.
+The comprehensive Fujitsu Digital Workplace Services portfolio is combined with a focus on creating meaningful business outcomes.
 This begins with consultancy, spans application transformation and culminates in the delivery of managed Digital Workplace Services, including specialized solutions across many industries, and technologies including the Internet of Things (IoT).

 Fujitsu is the leading Japanese information and communication technology (ICT) company, offering a full range of technology products, solutions, and services.
 Approximately 140,000 Fujitsu people support customers in more than 100 countries.
 We use our experience and the power of ICT to shape the future of society with our customers.
 Fujitsu Limited (TSE: 6702) reported consolidated revenues of 4.1 trillion yen (US $39 billion) for the fiscal year ended March 31, 2018.
 For more information, please see http://www.fujitsu.com.